Quercus Ilex AKA Holm Oak Options Explained

 An attractive tree which will tolerate salt spray and strong winds, and is quite frequently planted as a hedge or in avenues in coastal towns.
 Expect a final height of 28m (93ft), so unless trimmed, better suited to the larger garden.

-Holm Oak is supplied at a height of between 1.25m in a 7L container, which means that the tree has an already established root system and therefore this tree can be planted any time of the year and with better results than either bare-root or rootballed trees.
+Holm Oak is supplied at a height of between 1.25m-175cm in a 5-12L container, which means that the tree has an already established root system and therefore this tree can be planted any time of the year and with better results than either bare-root or root balled trees.
 Message card included at no additional cost if required.

-Should you require more than one tree then you may want to look at our WHOLESALE OAK TREE section where a single tree from a pack of 100 costs around 82p.
-Click OAK HEDGING for the obvious hedging section or we even have Oak trees as an OAK TREE GIFT BOX.
+Should you require more than one tree then you may want to look at our WHOLESALE OAK TREE section.
+Click OAK HEDGING for the obvious hedging section.

 Multiple Order Discount